 IEEE-USA created the PACE Network to facilitate professional activities among its members, and support professional development seminars.
 IEEE-USA and the regions within the USA support the sections and chapters to administer professional activities for its members.

 Aside from professional development, the PACE Network facilitates employment, career development, and job search.

 The PACE Network website at www.ieeeusa.org/volunteers/pace provides examples for PACE projects, with the Denver Section’s Expo2011 Training Conference as one of its notable examples.

 If you have an idea for professional development for your section or chapter, the PACE website provides contacts and material to help get started.
-But if you have an idea that involves the Denver section, or if you need support from your Denver PACE chair, please contact Jackie Adams.
+But if you have an idea that involves the Denver section, or if you need our support, please contact PACE Committee Chair.